cloudfoundry-community/locker/README.md

 1) It uses a webserver with file-backed persistence for the locks.
 This isn't terribly scalable, but since it's handling locks for Concourse pipelines, it isn't anticipated to have an enormous traffic load.
-2) Pools + lock-names do not need to be pre-defined in order to be used
+2) Locks and Keys do not need to be pre-defined in order to be used
+3) You may lock a Lock multiple times with the same Key.
+If this is done, you must unlock once for each lock in place on the key.
+4) Each lock request may specify who it is, along with the key.
+If not specified, the value of the key will be used as the identifier.
+This allows users to lock a resource that can be shared by node-a, node-b, and node-c, but not node-e.

 # How do I use it?